A National Heritage ‘Gem’ Town

 • Election for the Town Council are held every 4 years and all members retire at the same time.

-• The Mayor is known at the Town Mayor.
+• The Chairperson of the Council is known at the Town Mayor.
 The Town Mayor is chosen by all 12 members of Cockermouth Town Council at the Annual meeting held in May each year.

 • The Town Council meets monthly in the Town Hall, Market Street, Cockermouth.
 Meetings usually commence at 7pm.
 Members of the public are welcome to attend.
 The Council Chamber has been re-located to the ground floor and is fully DDA compliant.